WITHDRAWALS FROM COURSES

 Withdrawals prior to the established deadline for each semester may be made without grade penalty.
 The notation “W” is recorded.
 The student is ultimately responsible for withdrawing from class when appropriate and can do so by emailing the Records Office at firstname.lastname@example.org from their Chaminade email.
 Student should indicate their intent to withdraw, their name, Chaminade ID number, and specific course(s) they wish to be withdrawn from.

 Students in the Undergraduate Program may Withdraw without Record from a course until the last day of week 5 of a 15 to 16 week semester.
-Students in the Online and Military Base Undergraduate program may Withdraw without Record until Wednesday of week 3 of a 10-week term.
+Students in the Online Undergraduate program may Withdraw without Record until Wednesday of week 3 of a 10-week term.
 In the case of undergraduate courses of other lengths, the last date of withdrawal will be set at the corresponding point of the term, that is, when the course is approximately 25 percent complete.
 If a student withdraws by this date, the course does not appear on the student’s official transcript.
 The deadline for withdrawal will be listed in the term schedule of courses.

 Only when the student presents written evidence such as military orders or other reasonable justifying documentation for post-deadline withdrawal will the request be approved.
 If the withdrawal is requested for medical reasons, the student will be referred to the Dean of Students.

 WITHDRAWALS BY INSTRUCTOR